Dashboard Overview (for Admins & Guards)

 Page Layout and Key Elements

-The Dashboard is organized into several panels.
-Each panel highlights a different aspect of property management:
+The Dashboard is organised into several panels.
+Each panel highlights a different aspect of property management.

 Property Header and Mission Control